 Jaw pain can be a real struggle!
 Some of our most important and frequent activities require the use of our jaw.
 This includes talking, eating, yawning and facial expression, just to name a few.
 I see many patients in the clinic for this issue, so let’s discuss seven remedies and helpful tips to help if you’re experiencing jaw pain.

 What is the TMJ?

 Our jaw is synonymous with the term temporomandibular joint (TMJ).
 It is the joint between the skull (temporal bone) and our lower jawbone (the mandible) on either side of the face.
-Within these joints lie small discs that protect the bony surfaces and allows for smooth movement.
-Sometimes when this disc shifts, it can cause popping or clicking.
+Within these joints lie small discs that protect the bony surfaces and allow for smooth movement.
+Sometimes, when this disc shifts, it can cause popping or clicking.
 If it becomes stuck, the disc may cause locking of the jaw.

 TMJ dysfunction can cause pain and tenderness in the jaw or cheek, tension in the neck, headaches, difficulty opening or closing your mouth, and clicking or locking in your jaw.

 What Causes TMJ Pain?

 – Poor posture

 – Muscular tension

 – Increased stress